joshcanhelp/josh-to-11/content/md/post/101-3-things-that-help-me-to-write-quality-content.md

 ---
 title: "3 things that help me to write quality content"
 layout: post
-excerpt: ""
+excerpt: "I am fascinated by how people are able (or unable) to consume the amount of information that is available on so many topics.
+I am also perpetually interested in improving my own ability at presenting information."
 date: 2009-08-04 19:30:17
 modified: 2016-10-20 16:44:18
 permalink: 3-things-that-help-me-to-write-quality-content/index.html
-tags: ["Content", "Creative Process", "Creativity", "Quality Content", "Writing", "About JoshCanHelp", "Writing For The Web"]
+tags: ["Blogging", "Writing", "About JoshCanHelp"]
-featured_img:
+featured_img: /_images/2009/08/eee-writing-150x150.jpg
 wpid: 977
 ---